Skip to main content

 Exterior photo of Liberty House at Southland Mall in Hayward, California, showing the store before it transitioned to Emporium-Capwell and later Macy’s.

-Liberty House at Southland Mall in Hayward opened in 1972 with flair.
+Liberty House at Southland Mall in Hayward opened in 1972.

 Role: Purpose-built